Asymptotic half-grid and full-grid minors: Diverging double rays and quasi-geodesic 3-stars of rays in thick ends

 Let us now assume that $G$ has more than one end.
 Since $G$ is accessible, there exists by \cref{cor:1EndQTGeodSubgraph} a connected, one-ended, $c$-quasi-geodesic, \qt\ subgraph $H$ of~$G$ for some $c\in \N_{\geq 1}$ such that every ray in~$H$ is an $\eps$-ray in~$G$.
 By the first case, we find the desired three rays $R_1, R_2, R_3$ in~$H$ whose union is $3$-quasi-geodesic.
-Since $H$ is a $c$-quasi-geodesic subgraph of~$G$, the rays $R_1, R_2, R_3$ form a $3c$-quasi-geodesic subgraph of~$G$. \end{proof}
+Since $H$ is a $c$-quasi-geodesic subgraph of~$G$, the union of the rays $R_1, R_2, R_3$ forms a $3c$-quasi-geodesic subgraph of~$G$. \end{proof}